TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 21/John 21.12.md

 ---

-Jesus saith unto them, Come [and] break your fast.
-And none of the disciples durst inquire of him, Who art thou? knowing that it was the Lord.
+Jesus said to them, "Come and eat breakfast."
+None of the disciples dared inquire of him, "Who are you?" knowing that it was the Lord.